 Scientific Drilling's Surveying Systems provide a dependable and competitive service, facilitating faster drilling operations while enhancing confidence in the process.

-Electronic Multi-Shot (EMS)
+HPHT Electromagnetic Multi-Shot Solution (EMS)

-Magnetic Steering System
+Magnetic Steering System (MSS)

 The Electronic Magnetic Steering System (MSS) offers unparalleled reliability in the most challenging drilling conditions and supports a wide range of running gear structures.